Particle physics and cosmology of the string derived no-scale flipped $SU(5)$: Fermion masses and proton decay

 Following Table \ref{tableofvevs}, these yield an affective operator $F_3^2 F_4 \of_5$ with a coupling of order $\xi^2$ which is translated to a dimension-five $QQQL$ effective operator with triplet scale of the order of $\xi^{-2} M_P \sim 10^{20}$ GeV, which as explained above is safe for proton decay.
 Moreover, all operators of the form \eqref{opta} have been shown to vanish explicitly in the case of the flipped $SU(5)$ model as a result of permutation symmetries \cite{Ellis:1990vy}.

 Summarising, the leading contribution to dimension-five proton decay operators comes from the $F_2 F_2 F_4 \of_5$ operator arising from $h_2, \oh_{45}$ triplet pair mediation which is compatible with the experimental bounds for a SUSY breaking scale $m_{\rm susy}\gtrsim {\cal O}(10^2)$ TeV.
 It is interesting to point out that a SUSY breaking scale in the energy region of tens of TeV is also required for cosmological reasons, following an analysis of reheating and nucleosynthesis in the flipped $SU(5)\times U(1)$ model~\cite{Ellis:2019opr}.
+The model can also accommodate the usual lightest supersymmetric particle (LSP) as a sufficiently stable dark matter candidate~\cite{Ellis:1983ew}.